jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## Your contracts aren't filled with shit

 I will refuse to sign contracts that try to take away my intellectual property rights outside of the scope of the job.
 I have several creative hobbies, and broad assignment of intellectual property rights to you causes a whole lot of shit for me.

 ## Your salaries are awesome

 My current salary is pretty good, probably well beyond average for the region I live in, though not at all spectacular for the more populous regions of this country.
 If you're thinking of offering me a job, your salary should **beat** my current salary by a considerable margin.

-### But you're already earning more than most people with your experience!

-You should get out more if that's what you think.

-### You can't earn that much without some serious negotiation skills

-I've negotiated a higher salary than was initially offered exactly once in my career (a 3% difference).

-### Giving you that much would be unfair to our other employees

-That probably means you need to reevaluate your salaries; you're probably underpaying them.

-### But our company's awesome!

-That's great, but that won't lower my monthly expenses.

-### But we have variable bonuses

-Variable means "equal to zero when shit hits the fan".

-For the sake of comparison with my current salary all your variable bonuses will be assigned a value of &euro; 0 (and for fairness I will also consider my current variable bonuses to be &euro; 0 as well, though that generally doesn't work in your favor as most of my salary is static).
+I have no patience for companies that think they can get away with a shit salary in a seller's market.
+If meeting my salary would create disparity with your current employees then I would seriously consider giving them a raise before they figure out they're being shafted.

-### Okay okay, what number are we talking?
+### So, what number are we talking about?

-If I were working full time, my monthly salary would be somewhere between 1.5 and 1.75 times the Dutch modal income.
+Let's just say that if your offer does not put me in the highest tax bracket (assuming full-time salary), you're not trying hard enough.

 ## The salary you offer me is not maxed out